wp-plugins/speakpress/readme.txt

 Therfore, SpeakR queries a Webservice that synthesizes text to high quality spoken audio streams.

-To check out SpeakR, explore http://speakr.avatr.net/en TO BE CLEAR: Speakpress offers a simple way to install and configure SpeakR files to any wordpress blog.
+To check out SpeakR, explore http://speakr.avatr.net/en Speakpress offers a simple way to install and configure SpeakR files to any wordpress blog.
 We also offer a standalone SpeakR installation.
 We ship the SpeakR manual (german only right now) with Speakpress (have a look at the "doc_de" folder).